Car Accident Without Insurance: What Happens? (Apr 2025)

 -

-The answer depends on many factors, including who caused the crash and whether anyone was injured.
+The answer depends on many factors, including who caused the crash.
 If you are at fault, you are legally liable for everyone else’s injury losses.
 If you weren’t to blame, the at-fault driver may be liable for your injuries.

 -